Pranita2798/Automated-Resume-Parser-Job-Matcher-github-repository/README.md

 - [Tailwind CSS Guide](https://tailwindcss.com/docs)
 - [Vite Documentation](https://vitejs.dev/guide)

-## 📞 Support

-- **Documentation**: Check this README and inline comments
-- **Issues**: Report bugs via GitHub Issues
-- **Discussions**: Join our GitHub Discussions
-- **Email**: support@resumematch-ai.com

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- React team for the amazing framework
-- Tailwind CSS for the utility-first approach
-- Lucide for beautiful icons
-- Open source community for inspiration and tools

----

 <div align="center">
   <strong>Built with ❤️ by the ResumeMatch AI Team</strong>